Northern Meeting: History

 The Northern Meeting was set up in 1798 "for the purpose of promoting a Social Intercourse", and early editions featured dinners, balls, concerts, and horse races.

 "An exhibition of Pipers and Dancers" was included in the 1841 meeting, and in 1848 the Highland Society of London donated a Gold Medal, after their own piping competition ceased in 1844.

 In 1789 the Northern Meeting built its own rooms on the corner of Church Street and Baron Taylor's Street, and in 1864 the Northern Meeting Park in the centre of Inverness was established as a venue for the Highland Games.
 The Highland Games ceased to be run by the members of the Northern Meeting with the onset of World War II, and in 1946 the Northern Meeting Park was sold to Inverness Burgh Council who took over responsibility for running the Games and renamed it "The Inverness Highland Games" The rooms were sold in 1962 and since then the Ball and piping competitions have been held in venues around Inverness, except for between 2005 and 2007 when the piping competition was held in Aviemore due to the renovation of Eden Court Theatre.

+The site of the former Northern Meeting Ballroom is now occupied by the Rendezvous Cafe; the ballroom hosted the Silver Beatles, later known as The Beatles, on 21 May 1960.

 In 1926 there were 850 people attending the ball.
 The bicentenary in 1988 was celebrated with a week of events reminiscent of earlier gatherings, with the centre-piece being a ball at Beaufort Castle attended by 1000 people.

 The piping competition is currently held in early September, one or two weeks after the Argyllshire Gathering in Oban.
 Many pipers come to Scotland to compete in both events.
 Other events throughout the year include reel parties, cocktail parties and lunches.